 Change of Course Schedule

 After a student is registered for classes, changes to their schedule can be made by adding and/or dropping courses during the designated add/drop period each academic term.
 Students may be admitted to another course or change sections, depending on availability of seats, only during the add/drop period of the academic term (fall, spring, intersession, summer).
-The add/drop period occurs during the first 2 weeks of the fall and spring semesters and the first week of each intersession and summer term, as indicated on the academic calendar.
+The add/drop period occurs during the first 2 weeks of the fall and spring terms and the first week of each intersession and summer term, as indicated on the academic calendar.
 Courses that are dropped during the add/drop period will be removed from the student’s transcript.
-Schedule change (add/drop) forms are available through the Office of the Registrar’s website: https://johnson.edu/change-of-schedule-request/.
+Schedule change (add/drop) forms are available on the Student Portal.
 Any change in schedule must first be approved by an academic advisor.

-From the eleventh week of the semester to the last day of the course, students are not permitted to withdraw from a class and will receive the grade they earned for the course.
-For summer and intersession terms, the period of time to withdraw from a course is the same as the voluntary add/drop period (1 week from the course start date).
-The course withdrawal form is available from the Office of the Registrar’s website: https://johnson.edu/change-of-schedule-request/.
+From the eleventh week of the term to the last day of the course, students are not permitted to withdraw from a class and will receive the grade they earned for the course.
+For summer and intersession terms, the period of time to withdraw from a course is the same as the add/drop period (1 week from the course start date).
+The course withdrawal form is available on the Student Portal.

 Leave of Absence